saucelabs/sauce-docs/docs/test-fairy/acct-mgmt/sso/sso-intro.md

 Single Sign-on enables you to manage users and testers outside of TestFairy.
 TestFairy supports SAML and is fully compatible with Okta, OneLogin, Ping, Oracle, IBM, and Azure ADFS.

-When SSO is configured into your account, the login page is replaced with a simple login with an SSO button.
+When SSO is configured into your account, the login page is replaced with the login with an SSO button.

-There are several SAML / SSO providers that you can create integrations:
+You can create integrations with several SAML/SSO providers:

 |                                                                                                                    |                                                           |
 | :----------------------------------------------------------------------------------------------------------------: | --------------------------------------------------------- |